matthewlarkin/bare.sh/README.md

 # => response: {"response":"Yes, I am a chef!
 How can I help you today?"}
 ```

-**You don't have to know bash to use the system!** Just like any other library, you just invoke the commands and pass in the necessary arguments.
+**Notice**: *You don't have to know bash to use bare.sh*.
+Just like any other library, you just invoke the commands and pass in the necessary arguments.
 The system is designed to be easy to use and easy to understand.

 > **Note**: This is a work in progress.
-Some features may not be fully implemented or may change dramatically in these early days.
+Some features may not be fully implemented or may change **dramatically** in these early days.
 If you have any questions or suggestions, feel free to open an issue or pull request!

 ---

 ## Dependencies
 This system is intended to be used on a unix-like OS (Linux, MacOS, WSL, etc).
-It is written in bash and uses a few common utilities such as `curl`, `jq`, `ffmpeg`.
+It is written in bash and uses a few common utilities such as `curl`, `jq`, `ffmpeg`, and some nice-to-haves like `nb`.
 You'll want to have those installed, but the scripts will let you know if you don't.

 These are all available in most package managers.